Dear Money Adventurer,

 Sometimes, as we move deeper into our relationship with money, we find that this work brings up old wounds or painful emotions that we thought we had healed.

-These moments are a testament to your mindful awareness and personal growth, yet their unfolding can feel disorienting and overwhelming.
+These moments are a test of your mindful awareness and personal growth, and their unfolding can feel disorienting and overwhelming.